michaelnguyen974/CV/README.md

 ### Attention to detail

-During my group project 'Tasteless Notes', progress was typically smooth but there would be brief periods where we would be collectively stumped.
+During my group project 'Tasteless Notes', progress was smooth but there would be brief periods where we would be collectively stumped.
 Taking a step back, I applied the rigorous debugging process I exercised on my own code to our group's.

 One particular instance was when we were building our testing framework.
 We couldn't figure out why it was showing `undefined` instead of the pass/fail statements we'd built.
 Combing carefully through the code, I realised we were missing the `return` keyword - something implicitly implied in Ruby but not in JavaScript.